-- ✓ Exploration expenditures of \$0.6 million (\$1.0 million net of \$0.4 million from reimbursements from partners and impairments) for year ended April 30, 2013 in the Athabasca Basin - ✓ Over 18 projects covering 780,000 hectares focused on Uranium - ✓ Cash resources of \$1.3 million (as at April 30, 2013) - ✓ 22,068,136 common shares issued and outstanding (July 18, 2012)
+- ✓ Exploration expenditures of \$0.3 million (\$0.5 million net of \$0.2 million from reimbursements from partners) for year ended April 30, 2014 in the Athabasca Basin - ✓ Over 18 projects covering 742,000 hectares focused on Uranium - ✓ Cash resources of \$1.0 million (as at April 30, 2014) - ✓ 22,068,136 common shares issued and outstanding (July 29, 2014)

-The Company has responded to the drop in market activity and values since the Fukushima nuclear incident by actively marketing its expertise and uranium exploration projects to industry and end users for project financings.
-There has been a slow resurgence in interest, and at the end of the fourth quarter of our 2013 fiscal year, some renewed interest from North American and Chinese industry groups in response to the Canada-China nuclear accord.
-Management has continued with evaluating its priorities and taking steps to streamline non-discretionary expenditures and continues to explore all opportunities to sell and/or joint venture its properties.
+The Company has responded to the drop in market activity and values since the Fukushima nuclear incident by actively marketing its expertise and uranium exploration projects to industry and end users for project financings or sales.
+There has been a slow resurgence in interest, and at the end of the fourth quarter of our 2014 fiscal year, some renewed interest from North American and Chinese industry groups in response to the Canada-China nuclear accord.
+Management has continued with evaluating its priorities, taken steps to streamline non-discretionary expenditures, continued its efforts to raise funds and continue to explore all opportunities to sell and/or joint venture its properties.
 The recoverability of the amounts shown for mineral properties and related deferred costs is dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the development, and upon future profitable production or proceeds from disposition of the mineral properties.
 Due to the difficult market conditions facing junior uranium exploration companies there is no assurance that the Company will be successful in raising additional financing.
 From time to time, the Company will evaluate new properties and direct activities to these based on the Board of Director's evaluation of financial and market considerations at the time.